bricenojuliana/AREP-lab-security/README.md

         - Verify that HTTPS is enabled for the domain.

 ### 2. Backend Deployment
-   - **Environment**: Deploy the Spring Boot application on a separate EC2 instance.
+   - **Environment**: Deploy the Spring Boot application on a separate EC2 instance with .
    - **Steps**:
-     1. Install Java, Maven and Git on the instance.
+     1. Install Java 17, Maven 3.8.4 and Git on the instance.
      2. Clone the repository

         ```